rowinf/rowinf.github.io/content/posts/2023-11-12-table-csv/index.md

 curl https://en.wikipedia.org/wiki/List_of_cities_by_sunshine_duration |
 pup '.wikitable:nth-of-type(4) tr > :not(:last-child) text{}' |
 grep -v '^$' |
-awk -f script.awk > test.csv
+awk -f row-text-to-csv.awk > test.csv
 ```

 Wow! that turned into more work than I expected.
 Surely there's an easier way to do this!
 Next time.
+Here's the data:

+{{< csv-to-table "List_of_cities_by_sunshine_duration.csv" >}}